urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

-We've updated the wuthep expression with a new case that handles our new state type, and for the old state type we've added a function that converts it to the new type - in this case by just duplicating `val` and changing the head-tag from `%0` to `%1`.
-This is an extremely simple state type transition function, but it would likely be more complicated for an agent with real functionality.
+We've updated the wuthep expression with a new case that handles our new state type, and for the old state type we've added a function that converts it to the new type - in this case by duplicating `val` and changing the head-tag from `%0` to `%1`.
+This is an extremely simple state type transition function - it would likely be more complicated for an agent with real functionality.

-Let's now use `dbug` to check out state has successfully been updated to the new
+Let's now use `dbug` to check our state has successfully been updated to the new
 type:

 ```